Carlo Maria Giulini

 the Santa Cecilia Orchestra) in its first post-Fascist concert, and quickly other conducting opportunities came along.
 These included some of the world's major orchestras including the Chicago Symphony Orchestra, London's Philharmonia Orchestra, the Los Angeles Philharmonic and the Vienna Philharmonic.
 His career spanned 54 years with retirement coming in 1998.
 He died in Brescia, Italy, at 91 years of age.

 Early life

-Giulini was born in Barletta, Kingdom of Italy, to a father from Lombardy and a mother from Naples; but he was raised in Bolzano, which at the time of his birth was part of Austria (it became Italian, following a provision included in the Treaty of London (1915), with the end of First World War in 1919).
+Giulini was born in Barletta, in Apulia, Italy, to a father from Lombardy and a mother from Naples; he was raised in Bolzano, which at the time of his birth was part of Austria – it became Italian following a provision included in the Treaty of London, with the end of First World War in 1919.
 Therefore, most of the neighbors spoke a dialect of German, and the local music he heard tended to be Austrian/Tyrolean.
 He recalled being transfixed by the town band.